continued from a previous entry

 - Cosmic Evolution and the Meaning of Life

 Fortunately, a study of cosmic evolution supports the idea that life has become increasingly meaningful, a claim buttressed primarily by the emergence of beings with conscious purposes and meanings.
 Where there once was no meaning or purpose—in a universe without mind— there now are meanings and purposes.
 These meanings and purposes have their origin in the matter which coalesced into stars and planets, which in turn supported organisms that evolved complex brains.
-(I am also sympathetic with panpsychism which posits that mind was present from the beginning.)
+(I am an emergentist regarding mind, but I’m also sympathetic with panpsychism which posits that mind was present from the beginning.)
 And, since the minds from which meaning and purpose emerge are a part of the universe, part of the universe has meaning too.

 This has a further profound implication—the universe is partly conscious.
 The story of cosmic evolution is of a universe becoming self-conscious through the conscious minds that emerge from it.
 Nature creates consciousness which in turn contemplates nature.
 Reality has grown the eyes so to speak with which it sees itself.
 We are as windows, vortexes, apertures or nodes through which the universe has become and continues to become ever more self-conscious.
 In short, when we contemplate the universe, it is partly conscious; and when we have purposes and meanings, parts of the universe do too.